awslabs/multi-model-server/docs/mms_on_fargate.md

 At this point, you are ready to start creating actual task definition.

-## Create a SqueezeNet Task Definition
+## Create an AWS Faragte task to serve SqueezeNet model

 This is the first step towards getting your own "inference service" up and running in a production setup.